 When paired with many majors, the social work minor can prepare you for a variety of helping professions and for graduate study in social work, ministry, probation/corrections, mental health, gerontology and school counseling.

-Social Work Program Co-Director (Traditional Undergraduate), Assistant Professor of Social Work
+Social Work Program Co-Director (Traditional Undergraduate), Associate Professor of Social Work

 General Education Prerequisites